Crisis Management and Business Continuity

 As seen from the course outline above, Course lecturers are knowledgeable and experienced industry, academic, and government agency experts, including the program organizers below.

 Dr. Larson is Mitsui Professor in the Engineering Systems Division.
 He is author, co-author, or editor of six books and author of over 85 articles, primarily in the fields of urban service systems (esp. emergency response systems), queueing, logistics, disaster management, disease dynamics, dynamic pricing of critical infrastructures, education, and workforce planning.

 The greater Boston area offers world-class music, art, literary, sports, recreation, shopping, restaurants, and history resources to explore.
 The Short Programs Travel page offers information and resources for things to do during your stay in Boston.
-Also, bring your family!
-While you are in class, your family can enjoy the unique experience of the Boston and New England area in summertime, shopping, touring, or visiting one or more of the over 100 college and universities in Massachussetts.
+While you are in class, your spouse/family/traveling companion can enjoy the unique experience of the Boston and New England area in summertime, shopping, touring, or visiting one or more of the over 100 college and universities in Massachussetts.

 Traveling companions are also invited to the complimentary: